GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    even when the tiles join seamlessly.

 #.
 The background color was assumed to be white, hence the text is
-   “smoothed” using gray shades.
+   "smoothed" using gray shades.
 Instead, shades of blue which would be appropriate for the background we are using.

 On the central column of Figure [fig:rendering] we have included PNG